Marple Rifle and Pistol Club

 positions for fullbore and 8 positions for .22 rimfire,

 all shot from a standing position.
-It is quite possible to shoot from the
+It is possible to shoot from the

 prone and kneeling positions as well as standing, but the usual practice is